ebelious/Self-Hosted/SOC-Stack.md

 Now we will create a customer.
-You can name this whatever you want in accordacne with the input copilot requires
+You can name this whatever you want in accordance with the input copilot requires

 On the `overview` dashboard, select `stack provisioning` and `deploy`

-Then select the customer you created ing he `customers` dashboard and provision customer
+Then select the customer you created in the `customers` click `details` and provision the customer

+---

+- Add agents to the Linux_Hosts or Windows Hosts depending on OS
+- Add GeoLiteDB to graylog
+-